 Reset Network Settings

 To do this, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 This erases your Wi-Fi settings, so you’ll have to reenter your passwords after the reset is complete.
-Keep in mind that this will it also reset the Cellular, Bluetooth, VPN, and APN settings on your iPhone.
+Keep in mind that this will it also reset the Cellular, VPN, and APN settings on your iPhone.
 Check out our other article to learn more different types of iPhone resets.

 Contact Your Wireless Carrier